BlinkingHeimdall/Conflict-Resolution/README.md

 # Conflict-Resolution
-## This is a subheading created locally
+## This is a subheading created locally something else